Vorno2000/TOP5-Year3-TessellationGUI/README.md

 # Overview
 The assignment was comprised of a Bruteforce, Greedy and Exact Approach Methods all with different time complexities.
-Due to time constraints, I could only complete the Bruteforce and Greedy approach methods which resulted in an average grade.
+Due to time constraints, I could only complete the Bruteforce and Greedy approach methods which resulted in a below average grade.

 The application is still reflective of good & useful algorithms.
 Bruteforce has highest time complexity and Greedy Approach with the least time complexity.